jimmyhmiller/PlayGround/writings/from-the-playground/platformer.md

             :bottom stand}})
 ```

-What we have done is given the floor a function for what should happen when an object interacts with its sides.
-For top we use the portal function.
+What we have done is given the floor a function for what should happen when an object interacts with its sides, for example, top uses the portal function.
 All this function does is changes some data of the entity it is handed.
 So in this case, we change its velocity and position.
 This model is incredibly flexible (probably not very performant in the long run.)
 Here are a couple more examples:

 ```clojure
 (defn bounce [obj floor]
   (assoc obj
     :y (top floor)
     :vy (* .88 (opposite-velocity (:vy obj)))))

 (defn fast [obj floor]
   (assoc obj